Amzani/apidesk-sdk-test-def/docs/models/components/showas.md

 # ShowAs

-Defines the status or visibility of the activity in calendar views, such as 'busy', 'free', or 'tentative'.
-This property helps in managing time effectively by indicating how the activity should be displayed to users and integrated services.
-It is essential for scheduling and availability management, ensuring that overlapping activities are handled appropriately.
+Defines the display status of the activity, such as 'busy', 'free', or other custom states.
+This property helps in managing visibility and scheduling within the CRM.
+Accepts any string that represents a valid display status.

 ## Example Usage